TheMarex/prosem/Niklaus/RandomWalk.md

 Or more precise:
 $\exists i \in \mathbb{N}: Pr[X_i = v | X_0 = u] > 0$ for all $u, v \in V$

-This simply follows from the obversation that we can derive the state-graph from the *undirected connected* input graph.
+This simply follows from the observation that we can derive the state-graph from the *undirected connected* input graph.
 Thus for each pair of states $(u, v)$ there is a path from $u$ to $v$, which will have probability $> 0$.

 \vspace{0.5cm}\begin{thm}